Jamesdai05/MERN-JOBIFY/readMe.md

 ## Project Link

-&nbsp;Project is hosted on Render.
-You can visit it here: [E-Platform on Render](https://e-shop-single-service.onrender.com/)
+&nbsp;Project will be hosted on Render.
+Under construct.

 ## What I have learnt